Cashback Credit Cards: The Need-to-know Basics

 So, in this instance, you’d have to decide if the extra features are worth the out-of-pocket expenses of the credit card.

-Cashback is a much simpler type of reward than a rewards program that uses points.
+Cashback is a much simpler type of reward than a rewards program that uses points, where you'll need to redeem points for items or services.

 Limits – or caps – are often placed on cashback offers.
 For example, you might earn back 1% on your spending each month, capped at $30 per month or $200 per year.
 It’s always important to check the caps on cashback offers to make sure it’s going to give you the greatest value.